Stracotto, the original Jewish-Roman recipe

 This extraordinary dish has a secret “double life”: it is served simply as a second course, but once the meat is gone, if there is a little tomato sauce left, it can be recycled as a condiment for pasta!

-I realize that as we move towards the summer one doesn’t necessarily feel like having stews, but if you think you would enjoy a recipe that practically cooks itself and solves two dinners for you, then by all means go for this one.
+I realize that as we move towards the summer one doesn’t necessarily feel like having stews, but if you think you would enjoy a recipe that practically cooks itself and makes you two dinners instead of one, then by all means forget the season and go for stracotto, you won’t regret it.

 stracotto